 - Loose-fitting, layered clothing that can accommodate varying temperatures will be most comfortable.
-Quick-dry material is best for hot days outside and a warmer layer may be needed for chilly evenings and early mornings. - Wear muted colors for game drives, as bright clothing may scare animals away and blue or black clothing attracts tsetse flies. - Comfortable closed-toes shoes, such as sneakers or lightweight hiking boots, are best for walking during the day. - · Sun protection is very important.
+Quick-dry material is best for hot days outside and a warmer layer may be needed for chilly evenings and early mornings. - Wear muted colors for game drives, as bright clothing may scare animals away.
+Warm layers like hats, jackets, pants, and gloves are also recommended for morning game drives for the cool weather and breeze while driving in the open air safari vehicles. - Comfortable closed-toes shoes, such as sneakers or lightweight hiking boots, are best for walking during the day. - Sun protection is very important.
 Bring sunscreen, sunglasses, and a broad-brimmed hat to protect your face and the back of your neck from the sun.